-The Advance Decline Line is used primarily to confirm price movement and detect divergences.
-The calculation of the Advance Decline Line is quite simple:
+The Advance-Decline Line is used primarily to confirm price movement and detect divergences.
+The calculation of the Advance-Decline Line is quite simple:

 New York Stock Exchange (NYSE) Advancing Issues – NYSE Declining Issues

 The declining issues ($DECL or $NYDEC) is 1,311.
 At the NYSE, 1,311 closed the day with a decrease in their share price.

 1,692 – 1,311 = 381

-To continue the example, yesterday’s Advance Decline Line totaled 45,874.
+To continue the example, yesterday’s Advance-Decline Line totaled 45,874.
 Today’s reading of +381 would be added to the total of yesterday.
 This would result in an updated total of 46,255.

-An increasing Advance Decline Line is bullish because more stocks at the NYSE are closing the day with gains; whereas a decreasing Advance Decline Line is bearish because more stocks are closing the day with losses.
+An increasing Advance-Decline Line is bullish because more stocks at the NYSE are closing the day with gains; whereas a decreasing Advance-Decline Line is bearish because more stocks are closing the day with losses.

 High #1 to High #2

-At High #2, less stocks were participating in the rally; thus, there was less strength behind the rally in the Dow Jones Industrial Average.
-This failure of the Advance Decline Line signaled a strong bearish divergence.
+At High #2, fewer stocks were participating in the rally; thus, there was less strength behind the rally in the Dow Jones Industrial Average.
+This failure of the Advance-Decline Line signaled a strong bearish divergence.

 High #2 to High #3

-This is an example of the Advance Decline Line confirming the trend in price of the mini-Dow future.
+This is an example of the Advance-Decline Line confirming the trend in the price of the mini-Dow future.

 Low #1 to Low #2

-However, the Advance Decline Line did not confirm the mini-Dow future’s ascent.
-In fact, during the entire rally of the mini-Dow from Low #1 to Low #2, the Advance Decline Line was making lower lows.
+However, the Advance-Decline Line did not confirm the mini-Dow future’s ascent.
+In fact, during the entire rally of the mini-Dow from Low #1 to Low #2, the Advance-Decline Line was making lower lows.

-In conclusion, the Advance Decline Line is a very effective tool to confirm price action in stocks and stock indexes as well as signaling potential reversals or weak price moves.
+In conclusion, the Advance-Decline Line is a very effective tool to confirm price action in stocks and stock indexes as well as signaling potential reversals or weak price moves.